SSRout/MyKart/README.md

  - Swashbuckle.AspNetCore.SwaggerGen (Install from nuget to API project)
  - Swashbuckle.AspNetCore.SwaggerUi (Install from nuget to API project)
  - StackExchange.Redis (Install From nuget To Infrastructure Project)
- - For Windows Redis Setup [a link](https://github.com/MicrosoftArchive/redis/releases)
+ - For Windows Redis Setup [link](https://github.com/MicrosoftArchive/redis/releases)

 Packages For SPA Client :
  - ng new Client (From Angular CLI)